huwan/PaperRenamer/README.md

 PaperRenamer for MacOS is a native MacOS application created from the modified Python script [pdftitle](https://github.com/huwan/pdftitle) using [Platypus](https://sveinbjorn.org/platypus).
 This is done by wrapping the script in a MacOS application bundle along with an executable binary that runs the script.

+**NOTE:** This version also modifies file’s title field in metadata to its filename.

 ### Installation

 **Available packages**